The second large attack on Manston during the Battle of Britain, 14th August 1940

 Gefr Schank landed right in front of trenches where some RAF personnel were seeking cover and was dragged back to the trench bleeding and concussed.
 On interrogation, it is said, that he informed that the all out attack was about to come.
 Richard Collier in his book says that the injured man said in poor English, ‘The big lick’ over and over again. ‘very soon…the big lick’.
 Richard says that the phrase was plain enough – but just how long before the big lick came.
 Another author, Christer Bergström suggests “At Manston’s air base the injured and dazed Gefreiter Schank was interrogated.
 ‘Big things are about to happen soon, very soon’, he told the British“

-However, fellow author John Vasco, author of “Erprobungsgruppe 210: ‘Bombsights Over England’” suggests that Schank could not speak a word of English at the time, confirmed to him directly in a letter as part of his research.
+However, fellow author John Vasco, author of “Erprobungsgruppe 210: ‘Bombsights Over England’” and a researcher trusted by us, suggests that Schank could not speak a word of English at the time, confirmed to him directly in a letter as part of his research.

 A third Bf 110, flown by Oberleutnant Werner Weymann was damaged by ground-fire, but managed to return to Calais-Marck on one engine.
 Another two Bf 110s aborted their attack on Manston midway over the Channel, returning safely to Calais.